Farmářské trhy

 FarmarsketrhynaRajskezahrade

-The farmers’ market at the end of the C metro line is well known and popular thanks to its offer of regional specialties not only from our country, but also from Slovakia.
-Examples include Třeboň carp or Slovak cheese, as well as Wallachian frogs, meat, etc.
+The farmers’ markets at the terminus of Metro Line C are well-known and popular mainly because of their selection of regional specialties—not only from the Czech Republic but also from Slovakia.
+Examples include carp from Třeboň and Slovak cheeses, as well as Wallachian frgály, meat, and more.

 FarmarsketrhynaHajich